Hydrangea Macrophylla (hy-DRAN-jee-uh mak-roh-FIL-uh ) are flowering shrubs that belongs to the family Hydrangeacea.

 This plant is characterized by its beautiful blooms.

-Some varieties known as Endless Summer Hydrangeas such as ‘Dooley,’ and ‘Blushing Bride’ flower on new growth and old wood.
+Some varieties are known as Endless Summer Hydrangeas, such as ‘Dooley’ and ‘Blushing Bride’ flower on new growth and old wood.

 Bloom time runs from early summer to the beginning of winter with large flower heads and heart-shaped leaves.

 The dark green foliage has opposite 4” to 8” inch long leaves in a deep green color.